-Psychic Surgery: Life Bloom has to perform a dangerous, risky operation on Xenith's skull when she is wounded by Killing Joke.
+- Psychic Surgery: Life Bloom has to perform a dangerous, risky operation on Xenith's skull when she is wounded by Killing Joke.

-Secret Circle of Secrets: Life Bloom is a member of the Twilight Society, a group of secret citizens of Tenpony Tower who guard the technology built by Twilight Sparkle.
+- Secret Circle of Secrets: Life Bloom is a member of the Twilight Society, a group of secret citizens of Tenpony Tower who guard the technology built by Twilight Sparkle.
 While at first keeping to themselves, they are convinced by Littlepip to aid in the effort to save the wasteland.

 Also known as Twilight Velvet, Star Sparkle is Twilight's mother.
 She was transformed into a ghoul and fused with a wheelchair by the Pink Cloud.
 Shunned by other ghouls for her daughter's involvement in the war, Star Sparkle lives alone, with only memories of her daughter as company including a statuette of her.

-The Exile: Shunned by other ghouls from Stable City for merely being Twilight's mother.
+- The Exile: Shunned by other ghouls from Stable City for merely being Twilight's mother.

-Failure Knight: Littlepip promises Steelhooves she would remove Star Sparkle from Canterlot after dealing with the Goddess.
+- Failure Knight: Littlepip promises Steelhooves she would remove Star Sparkle from Canterlot after dealing with the Goddess.
 This promise is ultimately destroyed when Steelhooves is murdered and the Enclave bombs Canterlot.

-Posthumous Character: At first subverted because she is a ghoul.
+- Killed Off for Real: At first subverted because she is a ghoul.
 Later becomes this when the Enclave destroy Canterlot.